The Practical Car Driving Test & How to Pass Your Driving Test the 1st Time in 2021

-Well before you can pass you test you will need to book it!
+Well before you can pass your test you will need to book it!
 Please note that you must pass the Theory Test (unless exempt) before you can book your practical test.

 There are two ways that you can book your driving test, these being by phone and my personal choice online.
 However, before you can book your practical driving test you must have passed the theory/hazard perception test (unless exempt).
 If you are learning with a driving instructor (ADI) then you should speak to them before booking your test.
-Not only will they advise you when to book the test for, but they will also give you their ADI number.
+Not only will they advise you when to book the test, but they will also give you their ADI number.
 This number will avoid your instructor having two tests booked at the same time.
-Remember to listen to you instructors advice when discussing when to book your driving test for, as taking your test too early is more likely to result in a fail rather than a pass and you don’t want to end up taking more tests than you need.
+Remember to listen to your instructor’s advice when discussing when to book your driving test, as taking your test too early is more likely to result in a fail rather than a pass and you don’t want to end up taking more tests than you need.